 Thankfully, there’s a way to automate it.

-Our Sort Mark add-on for Autodesk® Revit® is a configuration-based tool that numbers and marks elements in the parameter section.
-Things like doors, walls, windows, structural foundations, columns, beams, etc. The tool can be used as a standalone app (it’s one of our originals — from 2008!) or in tandem with our BIM solutions.
+Our Smart Documentation add-in for Autodesk® Revit® is configuration-based software that numbers and marks elements in the parameter section.
+Things like doors, walls, windows, structural foundations, columns, beams, etc.

-Once you get the logic of the tool, you can create tons of different numbering expressions, so even though it’s one of our “smaller” Revit add-ons, it packs a big punch.
+Once you get the logic of the tool, you can create tons of different numbering expressions.
 Most of the features can be generated with just a couple of mouse clicks.

 Here’s a quick look at several of the updated functions that can save you some major time in Revit.